Immigration officer: job description

 - organising the removal of passengers who fail to qualify for entry

 - writing reports

-Immigration Officers are employed by the UK Border Agency, within the Civil Service, and are based at UK ports, airports and the Channel Tunnel.
+Immigration Officers are employed by UK Visas and Immigration (formerly the UK Border Agency), within the Civil Service, and are based at UK ports, airports and the Channel Tunnel.

 Vacancies can be found directly on the Civil Service website as well as in newspapers and with careers services.

-You will usually need at least a 2.2 degree.
-Qualifications in languages or legal studies can prove advantageous.
+There are no set qualification requirements for becoming an immigration officer, so graduates can have a degree in any subject.
+However, qualifications in languages or legal studies can prove advantageous.
 You will also need good A Level and GCSE results.
 All candidates should be British nationals.
 It is also necessary to pass security clearance and medical checks and to have been resident in the UK continuously for the previous three years.
 New recruits receive an initial period of training that takes at least nine weeks.